weng-lab/SCREEN/graphql/docs/queries/overview.md

 ## Querying gene expression data

 The SCREEN API has imported all ENCODE RNA-seq data.
 With the `geneExpression` field, you can query the expression of a single gene across all biosamples.
-With the `genetop` field, you can query the top (1000) expressed genes in a given biosample.

 ## Querying differential gene expression data